 As I mentioned above, the positions have been updated by Brian Skiff and myself to include a single, selected, "best" position for each object.
 These selected positions are always very good, with errors on the order of at most 0.2-0.3 arcsec for stellar objects, or for objects with identifiable nuclei.
-We have simply looked at a list of the accurate positions reported by VizieR (I am currently -- beginning in 2014 -- using 2MASS PSC and XSC, UCAC, URAT1, SDSS, Gaia DR2, GSC-A, GSC 2.3, the Carlsberg Meridian Catalog, USNO-B1.0, and the Tycho-2 Catalogue) and have chosen a position that is close to the mean of all the values available.
-I prefer positions from the surveys that scanned the skies directly -- Gaia, 2MASS, UCAC, URAT1, SDSS, CMC, Tycho-2 -- rather than those from photographic plates.
+We have simply looked at a list of the accurate positions reported by VizieR (I am currently -- beginning in April 2018 -- using 2MASS PSC and XSC, UCAC, URAT1, SDSS, Gaia DR2, Pan-STARRS1, the Carlsberg Meridian Catalog, and the Tycho-2 Catalogue) and have chosen a position that is close to the mean of all the values available.
+I prefer positions from the surveys that scanned the skies directly -- Gaia, Pan-STARRS1, 2MASS, UCAC, URAT1, SDSS, CMC, Tycho-2 -- rather than those from photographic plates.
 Similarly, I prefer any of these "objective" positions to those estimated by me (or any other observer) from a photograph or on-screen image.
-Obvious outliers are almost always rejected, though in cases where the positions are more discordant than the usual errors suggest, I have listed them all and have selected one that more or less represents the center of the object.
+I almost always reject obvious outliers, though in cases where the positions are more discordant than the usual errors suggest, I have listed them all and have selected one that more or less represents the center of the object.
 These are fortunately rare.

 For the nebulae clearly associated with stars, such as planetary nebulae, reflection nebulae, and some HII regions, I almost always give the positions of the stars themselves as representative of the object.
 Occasionally, lobes or clumps of nebulosity within the larger object will warrant positions of their own; I list these as separate objects with unique names (based on the NGC number) and positions.